 libmysqlclient client library.

-The server-side Windows authentication plugin is included only in commercial distributions.
+The server-side Windows authentication plugin is included only in MySQL Enterprise Edition.
 It is not included in MySQL community distributions.
 The client-side plugin is included in all distributions, including community distributions.
-This permits clients from any 5.5.13 or newer distribution to connect to a server that has the server-side plugin loaded.
+This permits clients from any 5.5.13 or higher distribution to connect to a server that has the server-side plugin loaded.

-The Windows authentication plugin should work on Windows 2000 Professional and up.
-It requires MySQL Server 5.5.16 or newer.
+The Windows authentication plugin is supported on any version of Windows supported by MySQL 5.5 (see http://www.mysql.com/support/supportedplatforms/database.html).
+It requires MySQL Server 5.5.16 or higher.

-MySQL plugin directory (the directory named by the
+located in the MySQL plugin directory (the directory named by

 plugin_dir at server startup